Brixt18/flask-shoppingcart/README.md

     return jsonify(shopping_cart.cart)
 ```
-In order to work with the application's cookies, `FlaskShoppingCart` add an [`after_request`](https://flask.palletsprojects.com/en/stable/api/#flask.Flask.after_request) to the application to apply the modified and/or created cookie to manage the cart, otherwise the extension would not be able to manage the products in the user's cart.
-Although this might be frustrating if you want to share the cart along other user devices, you could overwrite the private method `FlaskShoppingCart._get_cart` to manage the user's cart from your own database.
+In order to work with the application's cookies, `FlaskShoppingCart` adds an [`after_request`](https://flask.palletsprojects.com/en/stable/api/#flask.Flask.after_request) to the application to apply the modified and/or created cookie to manage the cart, otherwise the extension would not be able to manage the products in the user's cart.